EICOSAPENTAENOIC ACID (EPA)

 - Other conditions.

-Side Effects & SafetyWhen taken by mouth: Eicosapentaenoic acid (EPA) is LIKELY SAFE for most adults.
+Side Effects & SafetyWhen taken by mouth: Eicosapentaenoic acid (EPA) is LIKELY SAFE for most adults when taken as a prescription product or as fish oil.
 It has been used safely in studies for up to 7 years.
 Most side effects are mild and may include nausea, diarrhea, discomfort in the upper abdomen, or belching.
-Taking EPA with meals can often decrease these side effects.
-But people should limit intake of EPA and other omega-3 fatty acids to 3 grams per day, with no more than 2 grams per day from a dietary supplement unless approved by a healthcare provider.
-Doses of EPA and other omega-3 fatty acids greater than 3 grams per day is POSSIBLY UNSAFE.
+Taking eicosapentaenoic acid with meals can often decrease these side effects.
+Eicosapentaenoic acid is POSSIBLY SAFE when taken as part of an oil from algae (algal oil) for up to 12 weeks.
+But people should limit intake of eicosapentaenoic acid and other omega-3 fatty acids to 3 grams per day, with no more than 2 grams per day from a dietary supplement unless approved by a healthcare provider.
+Doses of eicosapentaenoic acid and other omega-3 fatty acids greater than 3 grams per day is POSSIBLY UNSAFE.
 Taking more than 3 grams per day of omega-3 fatty acids might slow blood clotting and may increase the chance of bleeding.

 When given by IV: Eicosapentaenoic acid is POSSIBLY SAFE for most people when given by IV with the approval of a healthcare provider.
 It is usually well tolerated.